On the EFT of Large Scale Structures in Redshift Space: Introduction and Summary

 Overall, the results of the comparison of the EFTofLSS with data in redshift space are extremely encouraging.
 It would be interesting to perform higher-order calculations and to compute higher $N$-point functions to better determine the $k$-reach and the accuracy of the theory.
 Additionally, it would be valuable to compare with different numerical data, potentially from much larger volume, to explore the size and the effect of the numerical systematics.
+Finally, it would be worthwhile to compare to other approaches that incorporate non-linear effects in redshift space (see for example \cite{Okumura:2015fga}).